-Terrifier opens on Halloween night as an unseen figure watches a television interview with the horribly disfigured survivor of the “Miles County Massacre.’
+On Halloween night, an unseen figure watches a television interview with the horribly disfigured survivor of the “Miles County Massacre.’
 The young woman was brutally attacked by a killer clown referred to as ‘Art the Clown.’
-Though believed to be dead, Art the Clown is very much alive and is the unseen viewer watching the broadcast.
-Enraged by the television interview, Art sets off and finds three young women – Tara, Dawn, and Vicky – whom he immediately stalks and terrorizes..Lost in an abandoned apartment building, the three women must now fight to survive the random destructiveness of the grease-painted monster.
+Though believed to be dead, Art the Clown is very much alive and he’s not happy with what he’s seen on the television.
+So Art puts on his face paint and sets off into the night where he inevitably finds three young women – Tara, Dawn, and Vicky – whom he immediately stalks and terrorizes..Lost in an abandoned apartment building, the three women must now fight to survive the random destructiveness of the grease-painted monster.

 A Straightforward Exercise in Depravity